k-Planar and Fan-Crossing Drawings and Transductions of Embeddable Graphs: Proofs of and

-Getting the sought drawing is nearly straightforward.
-We draw each $\varrho_v$ of $\ca R$ closely along the plane drawing of $T_v$ in $D$, but avoiding $\delta_e$ for $e\in E(T_v)$, such that for every $vw\in E(H)$; \begin{itemize} \item if $A_v$ and $A_w$ share a vertex~$u\in A_v\cap A_w$ in the minor model in $G$, then the arcs $\varrho_v$ and $\varrho_w$ intersect (not necessarily cross) inside $\delta_u$, and \item if disjoint $A_v,A_w$ only touch via an edge~$e\in E(G)$, then new branches of arcs are added to $\varrho_v$ and $\varrho_w$ along the drawing of $e$ such that they intersect inside~$\delta_e$. \end{itemize} Moreover, this drawing can clearly avoid any crossings of arcs outside of the disks $\delta_u$ and~$\delta_e$.
+We draw each $\varrho_v$ of $\ca R$ closely along the (sub)embedding of $T_v$ within $D$, but avoiding $\delta_e$ for $e\in E(T_v)$, such that for every $vw\in E(H)$; \begin{itemize}\parskip-2pt \item if $A_v$ and $A_w$ share a vertex~$u\in A_v\cap A_w$ in the minor model in $G$, then the arcs $\varrho_v$ and $\varrho_w$ intersect (not necessarily cross) inside $\delta_u$, and \item if disjoint $A_v,A_w$ only touch via an edge~$e\in E(G)$, then new branches of arcs are added to $\varrho_v$ and $\varrho_w$ along the drawing of $e$ such that they intersect inside~$\delta_e$. \end{itemize} This drawing can clearly avoid any crossings of arcs outside of the disks $\delta_u$ and~$\delta_e$.
 Note that we only require $H$ to be a subgraph of the intersection graph of $\ca R$, and so superfluous intersections between the arcs do not pose a problem.
-Finally, since multiple intersections between pairs of arcs are allowed, this drawing satisfies all desired properties. \else Essentially, we draw the arcs $\varrho_v$ along the trees $T_v$ in $D$ (~\apxmark more details in the Appendix). \fi
+Finally, since multiple intersections between pairs of arcs are allowed, this drawing satisfies all desired properties.

 Secondly, as $H$ is a subgraph of the intersection graph of $\ca R$, for every edge $f=vw\in E(H)$ we have a simple arc $\alpha_{f}\subseteq\varrho_v\cup\varrho_w$ between the roots of $\varrho_v$ and $\varrho_w$.
 We arbitrarily pick a point in common $b_f\in\alpha_f\cap\varrho_v\cap\varrho_w$.
-Then, in a tiny neighborhood of every branching arc $\varrho_v\in\ca R$ we draw (with no self-intersections) a `half-fan' with the center vertex $v$ in the root of $\varrho_v$ and rays closely following each $\alpha_{f}$ for~$f\ni v$ from $v$ to the point~$b_f$.
-This is possible by our choices of $\alpha_f$ and $b_f$ \ifx\proof\inlineproof ~(in particular, since the chosen `meeting points' $b_f$ are pairwise distinct by the property of no three branching arcs meeting in the same point) \fi , and the union is a drawing $D_1$ of the graph~$H$. \ifx\proof\inlineproof (We note in passing that the obtained drawing easily avoids tangential intersections between edges, and so has only proper crossings.) \fi
+Then, in a tiny neighborhood of every branching arc $\varrho_v\in\ca R$ we draw an embedding of a star with the center vertex $v$ in the root of $\varrho_v$ and the rays closely following each $\alpha_{f}$ for~$f\ni v$ from $v$ to the point~$b_f$ (the number of rays thus equals the degree of $v$ in~$H$).
+This is simultaneously possible for all vertices $v$ of $H$ by our choices of $\alpha_f$ and $b_f$ -- in particular, since the chosen `meeting points' $b_f$ are pairwise distinct by the property of no three branching arcs meeting in the same point -- and the union of these stars is a drawing $D_1$ of the graph~$H$.
+(We note in passing that the obtained drawing easily avoids tangential intersections between edges, and so has only proper crossings.)